NAME

 LIMITATIONS

-This module have reason only for SCALAR, ARRAY, HASH, ARRAY.ARRAY, ARRAY.HASH, ARRAY.ARRAY.ARRAY, ARRAY.HASH.ARRAY data with perl 5.10 and higher. =head1 ABSTRACT
+This module have reason only for SCALAR, REF, ARRAY, HASH, ARRAY.ARRAY, ARRAY.HASH, ARRAY.REF, ARRAY.ARRAY.ARRAY, ARRAY.HASH.ARRAY data with perl 5.10 and higher.

-Replicase is minimalistic (ascetic) interpreter (uses only 3-4 control tags) which can be used for processing (filling) real TeX-LaTeX files that act as templates.
+Replicase is minimalistic (ascetic) interpreter (uses only 3-4 basic control tags, like the system of 4 bases (nucleotides) and 3 codons, it is an optimal balance between diversity and stability) that can be used to process (fill) real TeX-LaTeX files that act as templates.

 DESCRIPTION